freenas/freenas-docs/userguide/wizard.rst

 :guilabel:`Next`.

-.. note:: Typically, a %brand% system ships with pre-configured volumes.
+.. note:: Typically, a %brand% system ships with pre-configured pools.
 The screens shown in
    :numref:`Figure %s <wizard1>`
    and
    :numref:`Figure %s <wizard2>`